CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 I also found that when there are three street names in the intersec5 column and two of the street names are almost the same with the slight change of E to W or vice versa (which happen particularly frequently for Yonge St like Adelaide St E / Yonge St / Adelaide St W, King St E / Yonge St / King St W, Bloor St E / Yonge St / Bloor St W etc), the intersection points found is weird because of the reason above.

-## Include former municipality element of the "highway" field
+## Duplicate street name and former municipality element ignored

-This can be found at [issue #281](https://github.com/CityofToronto/bdit_data-sources/issues/281).
+This can be found at [issue #281 - Include former municipality element of the "highway" field](https://github.com/CityofToronto/bdit_data-sources/issues/281).
 When a street name is duplicated or triplicated across the city due to amalgamation, there will be a two-character code in the highway field to specify which former municipality is referenced, this should be used to ensure the correct intersections are getting matched.
 Examples of the municipality is shown below.
 ![image](https://user-images.githubusercontent.com/54872846/78183571-21106500-7436-11ea-8b34-017c73736b48.png)

 This is a problem because for `bylaw_id` = 6645 where `highway` = "McGillivray Ave" and `between` = "The west end of McGillivray Ave and Kelso Ave", it's routed as shown below and that is not right.
 Blue line represents the routed centreline where highlighted in yellow is the road segment we want and the two black crosses are the two intersections mentioned in the bylaw text.
 This happen because there are two 'McGillivray Ave' in Toronto (one is highlighted in maroon and the other is the black cross on the left) and they both are cul de sac.